cherlau/cherlau/README.md

 ### Who I am

 My name is Cherlau Prado.
 I'm 27 years old and based in São Paulo, Brazil.
 In my free time, I enjoy watching movies and series.
 I am always eager to discover new things, whether in technology or pop culture.
-<br><br>
+And maybe, just maybe, I'm a fan of *The Office*.<br><br>

 ### Current Focus